-- "Resolution Subcommittee" means any number of members of the Investigation Committee authorized by the Investigation Committee to attempt to resolve or oversee an attempt to resolve one or more matters subject to investigation pursuant to sections 72 to 74 of the PGA, which members may be the same as those serving on an Investigation Subcommittee. - "Respondent" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Responsible Officer" means an individual who has been designated by a Registrant Firm pursuant to section 5.12(13) of the Bylaws [Registrant Firm], must meet the requirements set out in sections 5.12(14), (15), (16) and (17) of the Bylaws [Registrant Firm], and has the responsibilities set out in section 5.12(18) of the Bylaws [Registrant Firm]. - "Responsible Registrant" means a Professional Registrant who has been designated by a Registrant Firm pursuant to section 5.12(5) of the Bylaws [Registrant Firm], must meet the criteria set out in sections 5.12(7) and (8) of the Bylaws [Registrant Firm], and has the responsibilities set out in section 5.12(9) of the Bylaws [Registrant Firm]. - "Robert's Rules of Order" means the procedural rules set out in the guide published by the Robert's Rules Association under the title "Robert's Rules of Order Newly Revised". - "Sole Practitioner" means a Professional Registrant who practises on their own, either in an incorporated or unincorporated manner. - "Structural Design" means a design of a Structure. - "Structure" means a series of connected, interrelated elements that form a system that provides adequate rigidity and can resist a series of external load effects applied to it, including its own weight.
-Examples include temporary or permanent structures such as buildings, retaining walls, large signage, support towers, bridges, dams, and tunnels. - "Subordinate" means any individual who engages in the Regulated Practice under the Direct Supervision of a Professional Registrant. - "Technical Learning" means Continuing Education Activities related to advancing an individual Registrant's technical and professional knowledge and skills within an individual Registrant's area(s) of practice, including any anticipated future area(s) of practice. - "Three-Year Rolling Period" means a period of 3 consecutive Reporting Years, with a new period starting on the first day of each Reporting Year.
-For greater clarity, Reporting Years 1, 2 and 3 is one period, Reporting Years 2, 3 and 4 is one period, and Reporting Years 3, 4 and 5 is one period, with the pattern continuing. - "Trainee" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].
+"Resolution Subcommittee" means any number of members of the Investigation Committee authorized by the Investigation Committee to attempt to resolve or oversee an attempt to resolve one or more matters subject to investigation pursuant to sections 72 to 74 of the PGA, which members may be the same as those serving on an Investigation Subcommittee.

+"Respondent" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].

+"Responsible Officer" means an individual who has been designated by a Registrant Firm pursuant to section 5.12(13) of the Bylaws [Registrant Firm], must meet the requirements set out in sections 5.12(14), (15), (16) and (17) of the Bylaws [Registrant Firm], and has the responsibilities set out in section 5.12(18) of the Bylaws [Registrant Firm].

+"Responsible Registrant" means a Professional Registrant who has been designated by a Registrant Firm pursuant to section 5.12(5) of the Bylaws [Registrant Firm], must meet the criteria set out in sections 5.12(7) and (8) of the Bylaws [Registrant Firm], and has the responsibilities set out in section 5.12(9) of the Bylaws [Registrant Firm].

+"Robert's Rules of Order" means the procedural rules set out in the guide published by the Robert's Rules Association under the title "Robert's Rules of Order Newly Revised".

+"Sole Practitioner" means a Professional Registrant who practises on their own, either in an incorporated or unincorporated manner.

+"Structural Design" means a design of a Structure.

+"Structure" means a series of connected, interrelated elements that form a system that provides adequate rigidity and can resist a series of external load effects applied to it, including its own weight.
+Structures can be temporary or permanent, and include but are not limited to buildings, retaining walls, signage, support towers, bridges, dams, and tunnels.
+Structures can consist of individual components or integrated systems within a larger structural, mechanical, or electrical framework.

+"Subordinate" means any individual who engages in the Regulated Practice under the Direct Supervision of a Professional Registrant.

+"Technical Learning" means Continuing Education Activities related to advancing an individual Registrant's technical and professional knowledge and skills within an individual Registrant's area(s) of practice, including any anticipated future area(s) of practice.

+"Three-Year Rolling Period" means a period of 3 consecutive Reporting Years, with a new period starting on the first day of each Reporting Year.
+For greater clarity, Reporting Years 1, 2 and 3 is one period, Reporting Years 2, 3 and 4 is one period, and Reporting Years 3, 4 and 5 is one period, with the pattern continuing.

+"Trainee" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].